xrdocs/8000/_tutorials/cisco-8000-fib-scale.md

 With only 42% LPM utilization, this profile gives even more room for growth for 2030 and beyond.

+Current (2023) utilization is illustrated in next section.

 ## FIB Telemetry